nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 Some things to note about this definition:

 1. We use a sealed trait as our parent type for `Tree`.
-This will force all subtypes of this trait into the same file so nobody can extend the available subtypes elsewhere.
-It will also ensure that later, when use the `match` keyword to match on an object of the `Tree` type, the compiler can check for us that we have created case statements for all types of trees that are defined.
+A sealed trait will force all subtypes of this trait into the same file so nobody can extend the available subtypes elsewhere.
+It will also ensure that later, when use the `match` keyword to pattern match on an object of the `Tree` type, the compiler can check for us that we have created `case` statements for all types of trees that are defined.
 2. In our `Tree` type definition, there is only one subtype extending the trait.
 It is called `Node`.
 3. `Node` has a `value` member, whose type is generic and given by the type parameter `A`.
 Using a generic type parameter this way will allow the compiler to help us enforce how types are used in our class without having to declare a concrete type like `Int` for `value` up front and lock our tree into being only a tree for `Int` objects.
 4. The node's second member is `children`, a list of Trees that will also use type `A` for their `value` members.